darshit-shah/smartfilter/README.md

 ## What is node-cross-filter?

-node-cross-filter works on the concept of very popular and efficient library called [Crossfilter](http://square.github.io/crossfilter/).

-Crossfilter works only after you transfer data from respective data-provider like some database to Crossfilter and is available in memory.
-On the other hand, `node-cross-filter doesn't need raw-data in memory.` Instead it creates data-provider specific query and fetch result from it directly.
+node-cross-filter works on the similar concept of very popular and efficient library called [Crossfilter](http://square.github.io/crossfilter/) which is extreamly fast because of its own algorithm for indexing in-memory data.
+So crossfilter works only and only if data is available in memory.
+Whereas, `node-cross-filter doesn't need raw data in memory.` It creates data-provider specific query and fetch result directly from source.

-Compared to Crossfilter (which is extreamly fast because of its own algorithm for indexing data), performace of node-cross-filter is bit poor because overhead of connecting to another data-source is added on top of performing actual operations but other other hand, it overcomes the biggest problem of Crossfilter i.e. keeping all data in memory. `When you are working with big data which can not be stored in memory, you can not use Crossfilter.`
+Performace of node-cross-filter is slightly poor compared to Crossfilter, as overhead of connecting to another data-source is added on top of performing actual operation.
+On then other hand, it overcomes the biggest problem of Crossfilter which needs all data in memory. `When you are working with big data which can not be stored in memory, you can not use Crossfilter.`

 ## Why node-cross-filter?

 The obvious question here would be, *"Why should anybody use node-cross-filter"* instead of writing queries or logic manually in traditional way?

 First of all, node-cross-filter internally uses another module called "node-database-connectors" for converting sepcified JSON to relevant data-provider specific query (Right now it supports mysql, elasticsearch and google-big-query).
 So whatever database it is, either it is mysql, elasticsearch or google-big-query.
-You don't need to learn how to write query in respective database.
-Only thing you need to learn is "How to use node-cross-filter" to get desired output.
+You don't need to learn how to write query for respective database.
+Only thing you need to know is *How to use node-cross-filter to get desired output.*

 Second and most important reason is, `Unlike traditional way, node-cross-filter applies its own brain to identify fastest way to fetch result from data-provider itself.`